liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices.markdown

 image.
 They can also edit existing images using the Image Editor.
 In both cases a version history with all the changes is preserved in Documents and Media.

-There are two different kinds of URLs that are supported for Adaptive Media Images, depending on whether the URL points to a specific version of the image, or whether it points to the latest version.
+There are two different kinds of URLs that are supported for adapted images, depending on whether the URL points to a specific version of the image, or whether it points to the latest version.

 An example pattern of each type of URL is shown below: